c0pperdragon/Amiga-Digital-Video/README.md

 By accident I have ordered a large quantity of PCBs for these small adapters which I absolutely do not need.
 So if you want some bare PCBs really cheap, please drop me a mail.
 I could send you a simple envelope with 2 PCBs for €3.

+## Big box variant

+Specifically for the use with the Amiga 2000 and Amiga 3000, user Bloodmosher has designed a board to go into the video slot of these machines.
+He also intends to sell finished boards to interested users.
+For more details check https://github.com/Bloodmosher/Amiga-VideoSlot-RGBtoHDMI

 ## Build your own adapter board or get it ready-made

 The board schematics and PCB design is open-source and part of the